btrask/stronglink/SECURITY.md

 In the event of a dispute, my decision is NOT final.
 You can take me to court for your ten lousy dollars.

 False positives are worth negative $2.50.
 That means if you report 4 false positives and one true positive, you won't get paid anything.
-We won't come after you to collect on a negative balance, but we might blacklist you from reporting more bugs.
+Please don't spam us with invalid bug reports.

 Critical vulnerability reporting
 --------------------------------